 - Fewer locations: it is found in a limited area instead of several branches.
 The hands of the small scale companies are not grasped by other countries and states.
 Its sales are just confined to a single area.
-Besides, it is much easier and feasible if it is controlled by the home itself without placing any company.
+Besides, it is much easier and feasible if it is controlled by the home itself.

-Every company has some merits and demerits of its own.
-Small Company too has some advantages under companies act 2013 which are given below:
+Every business structure has some merits and demerits of its own.
+It too has some advantages under companies act 2013 which are given below:

-- Board Meetings: Two meetings in a financial is just sufficient for a small company.
-Any private limited company which is not considered as the small company shall conduct four board meetings in a financial year.
+- Board Meetings: Two meetings in a financial is just sufficient for a it.
+Any private limited company which is not considered as the small one shall conduct four board meetings in a financial year.

-- Annual Return: The annual return filing can be signed by a company secretary or a director of the small company.
+- Annual Return: The annual return filing can be signed by a CS or a director of the small company.
 Any private limited company which is not considered as a small company shall sign its annual return filing by a director and a company secretary both.

 - Cash flow statement: Any private limited company comes under the category of a small company shall not maintain a cash flow statement as a part of the financial statement.
-On the contrary, any private limited company does not come under the category of a small company then it is mandatory to prepare a Cash flow statement as a part of the financial statement.
+On the contrary, any private limited one does not come under the category of it then it is mandatory to prepare a Cash flow statement as a part of the financial statement.

 - Auditors Rotation: Any private limited company falls in a small company’s category do not require to rotate auditors.
-But private limited company not classified as a small company must rotate auditors every 5 to 10 years as prescribed under the companies act 2013.
+But private limited company not classified as it, must rotate auditors every 5 to 10 years as prescribed under the companies act 2013.